RayRoom/RayRoom/rayroom/engines/dgfem/README.md

-# Discontinuous Galerkin Finite Element Method (DG-FEM) Engine
+# Discontinuous Galerkin Finite Element Method (DG-FEM) Methodology

 This engine implements a time-domain acoustic wave propagation solver based on the Discontinuous Galerkin Finite Element Method (DG-FEM).
 It is a wave-based method that numerically solves the acoustic wave equation, making it highly accurate for low-to-mid frequencies where phenomena like diffraction and room modes are prominent.